Benefits of partner dancing

 Non-dancers if you have every considered dancing, I strongly encourage you to bite the bullet and commit to some sort of dance class on a regular basis.
 Once you have done it for a while try and pay attention to the difference in your thoughts, feelings and your general outlook.

 Existing dancers, I encourage you to remind ourselves regularly, all the good stuff that comes from dancing.
-Try to avoid getting caught up in negativity at dance, there will be plenty of that waiting for us once the dancing finishes and we take on life’s other challenges.
-Be free, be kind, be supportive, escape…..if only for a night.
+Keep focussed on the positive things, on the potential, on the solutions to any challenges that will inevitably occur.
+Be free, be kind, be supportive, escape from life, live…..if only for a night.
+This is not a trial run.

 I do need to of course acknowledge my vested interest in partner dancing and my obvious bias towards it, but, to me, the reported and observed benefits speak for themselves above and beyond the research.